preetamshandilya/JavaBasics/README.md

-this the project about cars information and whether drivable on street or not.
+this project is about cars information and whether drivable on street or not.